keenangraham/openapi-to-python-client/docs/DegronModification.md

-# CrisprModification
+# DegronModification

-A CRISPR modification altering sample genomic material.
-For example, CRISPRi dCas9-KRAB modification.
+A degron modification that can induce degradation of a protein.

 ## Properties